RenderKit/ospray/doc/prerequisites.md

     page](https://ispc.github.io/downloads.html).
     If ISPC is not found by CMake its location can be hinted with the variable `ispcrt_DIR`.
--   OSPRay builds on top of the [Intel oneAPI Rendering Toolkit common library (rkcommon)](https://www.github.com/ospray/rkcommon).
+-   OSPRay builds on top of the [Intel Rendering Toolkit (Render Kit) common library (rkcommon)](https://www.github.com/ospray/rkcommon).
 The library provides abstractions for tasking, aligned memory allocation, vector math types, among others.
 For users who also need